AndroidPillars/React-Native/README.md

 - System to track a piece of data that will change over time.
 If that data changes, our app will 'rerender'.

+# Notes on State

+- We are using function-based state in a functional component.
+React also has class based components that have to access state.
+- We never modify a state variable .
+React doesn't detect the change, Only use the 'setter' function.
+- We can name the state variable anything we wish.
+- We can track any kind of data that changes over time - a number, string, array of objects, ect
+- When a component is rendered, all of its children get renendered to.
+- A state variable can be passed to a child component !
+At that time, the state variable is being used as props.